MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaluations.md

 ---
 title: "Evaluating chat apps with Azure OpenAI"
-description: "Learn how to effectively evaluate answers in your RAG-based chat app by using Azure OpenAI.
+description: "Learn how to effectively evaluate answers in your RAG-based chat app by using Azure OpenAI Service.
 Generate sample prompts, run evaluations, and analyze results." ms.date: 05/15/2024 ms.topic: get-started ms.subservice: intelligent-apps ms.custom: devx-track-python, devx-track-python-ai, build-2024-intelligent-apps ms.collection: ce-skilling-ai-copilot
-# CustomerIntent: As a Python developer new to Azure OpenAI, I want to evaluate the answers of my chat app and determine the best prompt.
+# CustomerIntent: As a Python developer new to Azure OpenAI Service, I want to evaluate the answers of my chat app and determine the best prompt.
 ---
 # Get started with evaluating answers in a chat app in Python